Aurora-Landing-Page/Backend/README.md

      - `404` if the JWT is valid but the corresponding CA does not exist in the DB
      - `500` if an internal server error occurs
      - `200` if the specified User was found

-   ### /participateIndividual
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-      {
-        "eventId": <String (individual event's ObjectId)>,
-      }
-     ```
-   - Responds with:
-     - `403` if the JWT is invalid / absent
-     - `409` if the user has already participated in the event
-     - `402` if the payment could not be confirmed
-     - `200` if the payment was confirmed and participation was saved

-   ### /participateGroup
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-      {
-        "eventId": <String (group event's ObjectId)>,
-        "groupName": <String>,
-        "members": <Array of MinUser Schema including leader>
-      }
-     ```
-   - Responds with:
-     - `403` if the JWT is invalid / absent
-     - `409` if the user has already participated in the event
-     - `402` if the payment could not be confirmed
-     - `200` if the payment was confirmed and participation was saved

-   ### /generateTicket
-   - No additional data required to be encoded in the request, user must be logged in
-   - The following may be set in the request body if an email should also be sent with the ticket attached:
-     ```
-      {
-        "sendToEmail": <Boolean>
-      }
-     ```
-   - Responds with:
-     - `403` if the JWT is invalid / absent
-     - `500` if the ticket could not be generated
-     - `200` if the payment was confirmed and participation was saved

-   ### /purchase
-   - The receipt number for all orders is set to be the same as the ticket code
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-      {
-        "event": <String>,
-        "accomodation": <Boolean>
-      }
-     ```
-   - `event` must be strictly set to `pronite` or `whole_event`
-   - Responds with:
-     - `400` if the request is malformed / invalid
-     - `400` if `accomodation` is set to true but no more accomodation is available
-     - `500` if an internal server error occurs
-     - `200` if the purchase intent was successfully created

-   ### /verifyPurchase
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-      {
-        "razorpay_signature": <String>,
-        "razorpay_order_id": <String>,
-        "razorpay_payment_id" : <String>
-      }
-     ```
-   - Responds with:
-     - `400` if the payment could not be verified
-     - `500` if the payment could not be processed
-     - `200` if the payment was confirmed and entry was saved

 ## CA Endpoints
    ### /registerCa